 There is no limit to how many sheets you can have in an Excel workbook.
 Overall, it is limited by the available memory of your system.
 And it is very common to work with a large number of spreadsheets in a workbook.
 Usually, creating a new sheet puts the latest one at the end of the workbook.
 Of course, you can re-arrange them later on to your liking.
 In this tutorial, we are going to see how we can reverse the order of worksheets in Excel.

-3 Easy Ways to Reverse the Order of Worksheets in Excel
+How to Reverse the Order of Worksheets in Excel: 3 Easy Ways

 You can always manually rearrange a set of worksheets and have them in reverse order.
 But there are other options in Excel that help the sheets rearrange and in turn, reverse the order of worksheets.
 Also, there are VBA codes that help you simplify and automate the reversing process.
 All of these methods are described in their sections.
 Follow along to see how each works in detail or find the one you need from the table above.